 Step 2: Assemble Three Support Tiers for Candy Stand

-Then, I paired the long pieces, the middle pieces and the short pieces and start gluing them together.
+I paired the long pieces, the middle pieces and the short pieces and started gluing them together like shown below.

 Step 3: Cut Plates for Tiered Candy Stand

-I cut three round plates for this using my jig saw and ended up with one plate 6″ diameter, the next, 10″ diameter, and the last 15″ diameter.
+I cut three round plates for this using my jig saw and ended up with one plate 6″ in diameter, the next, 10″ in diameter, and the last 15″ in diameter.

 Step 4: Assemble DIY Tiered Candy Stand

-Before putting all the pieces together, it’s best to go ahead and finish all the pieces.
-I used a simple food safe beeswax finish on this, but you could also use a water based poly.
-Once these are fully cured, they’re usually considered food safe.
+Before putting all the pieces together, it’s best to go ahead and finish all pieces.
+I used a simple food-safe beeswax finish for this.

-So I went ahead and screwed the second tier in the same way as I did the first, and then glued the support back together.
-See clamp in bottom right haha.
+I went ahead and screwed the second tier in the same way I did the first, and then glued the support back together.

 Then I screwed the bottom plate in place and let the glue dry on my broken support.